Fort Malden: Visitor Centre

 The single-storey building acts the main entrance to the fort, and offers information to visitors and tourists.
 Originally, the Visitor Centre operated as the museum before exhibits and archives were relocated to the Hough House.
-Rectangular in shape, the structure was designed to follow the theme of the Colonial Revival style of the other buildings located within the fort, and exhibits a limestone exterior, incorporated with stone chimneys, multi-pane windows, and primmed rear and frontal gardens.
+Rectangular in shape, the structure was designed to follow the theme of the Colonial Revival style of the other buildings located within the fort, and exhibits a limestone exterior, incorporated with stone chimneys, multi-pane windows, and trimmed rear and frontal gardens.

-Callum House
+Callam House

-The Commissariat Office, or Callum House, is one of the few buildings to actually demonstrate a military presence within the area of Fort Malden.
+The Commissariat Office, or Callam House, is one of the few buildings to actually demonstrate a military presence within the area of Fort Malden.
 The building itself is located within the Amherstburg Navy Yard.
 It was used primarily as a means to administer service contracts to military members during the mid-nineteenth century.
 The Callum House resembles the design of the barracks found within Fort Malden; however, unlike the barracks, the Commissariat Office was designed without a verandah.
 The building underwent a restoration process carried out by Parks Canada in the 1980s, which refurbished much of the original exterior work done by the building's designer, Captain Philpotts of the Royal Engineers.
 As for the interior, the Parks Canada's restoration team decided to preserve the original layout and design.